-Deliver organisational excellence by working in partnership Target Achieved?
-Number of Council employee learners attending statutory, mandatory, current need and development need learning (Priority 1,2,3,4) courses Higher 25,000 pa Data Not Available Number of Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDORs) across the council each year Lower Reduction Yes Overall total of near miss incidents recorded each year Higher Increase in Reporting No Percentage staff attendance Higher 96.0% No Number of Regulation of Investigatory Powers Act 2000 (RIPA) investigations carried out by the Council Lower Max 4 pa Yes Percentage of Housing Rent collected (Housemark definition) Higher 97.5% (1% tolerance) No Satisfaction with the service received at the Customer Service Centre Higher 85% Yes Satisfaction with the service received at the Call Centre Higher 85% Yes Operational Property Estate inc. schools - Percentage reduction in space occupied by the Council Higher 10% No Percentage of all requests for Public Protection services dealt with within target Higher 85% Yes
+Deliver organisational excellence by working in partnership Measure Lower is Better / Higher is Better Target Target Achieved?
+Number of Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDORs) across the council each year Lower Reduction Yes Overall total of near miss incidents recorded each year Higher Increase in Reporting No Percentage staff attendance Higher 96.0% No Number of Regulation of Investigatory Powers Act 2000 (RIPA) investigations carried out by the Council Lower Max 4 pa Yes Percentage of Housing Rent collected (Housemark definition) Higher 97.5% (1% tolerance) Yes Satisfaction with the service received at the Customer Service Centre Higher 85% No Satisfaction with the service received at the Call Centre Higher 85% Yes Operational Property Estate inc. schools - Percentage reduction in space occupied by the Council Higher 10% No Percentage of all requests for Public Protection services dealt with within target Higher 85% No